Tag Archives: Mel Brooks

 The fact that director Mel Brooks took a classic horror film as distinguished as Frankenstein (1931), and made a cross-genre sequel, is pure brilliance.

-Even better is the incorporation of black-and-white filmmaking resembling the 1930s masterpiece so the setting feels similar.
-This is aided by the recreation of the original set designer Kenneth Strickfaden’s lab equipment from the 1931 film.
+Even better is the incorporation of black-and-white filmmaking, resembling the 1930s masterpiece, so the setting feels similar.
+This is aided by the recreation of the lab equipment designed by the original set designer, Kenneth Strickfaden, from the 1931 film.

-The 1970s film watched decades later has lost none of its original appeal holding up astoundingly well after most of the cast and director have left this world.
+The 1970s film, watched decades later, has lost none of its original appeal, holding up astoundingly well even after most of the cast and the director have left this world.
 It can be watched over the Halloween season for the proper atmosphere or at any time.

-Ideally, recommended is to watch Frankenstein either before or after seeing Young Frankenstein for ideal pleasure.
+Ideally, recommended to watch Frankenstein either before or after seeing Young Frankenstein for ideal pleasure.

 Respected medical lecturer Dr. Frederick Frankenstein (Wilder) learns, much to his chagrin, that he has inherited his infamous grandfather’s estate in Transylvania, Romania.

-The original Frankenstein’s reputation is so tarnished that Frederick wants nothing to do with the name even going so far as changing the pronunciation of his surname to “Fronkensteen”.
+The original Frankenstein’s reputation is so tarnished that Frederick wants nothing to do with the name, even going so far as to change the pronunciation of his surname to “Fronkensteen”.

 Begrudgingly arriving at the castle, Dr. Frankenstein soon begins to recreate his grandfather’s experiments with the help of servants Igor (Marty Feldman), Inga (Teri Garr), and the rigid Frau Blücher (Cloris Leachman).

-Comedy and horror are worlds apart but Brooks and Wilder pay respect and tribute to the classic horror film by not mocking it but instead embracing it and enhancing the story with Young Frankenstein.
+Comedy and horror are worlds apart, but Brooks and Wilder pay tribute to the classic horror film by not mocking it but instead embracing it and enhancing the story in Young Frankenstein.

 You could say it’s a sequel in addition to a spoof made over forty years later.

-The characters are the best part and each one is enveloped by its actor in fine form.
-Led by Wilder as the mad scientist, bug-eyed Igor (pronounced ‘Eyegor’ naturally) explained to be the grandson of Igor in Frankenstein, is a personal favorite of mine followed by Garr as the secret romantic interest for Wilder.
+The characters are the best part, and each one is brought to fine form by its actor.
+Wilder, as the mad scientist, is led by ug-eyed Igor (pronounced ‘Eyegor’ naturally), who is revealed to be the grandson of Igor in Frankenstein, my personal favorite, followed by Garr as Wilder’s secret romantic interest.

-This is not to diminish Boyle, Leachman, or Kahn who each do their part to make Young Frankenstein an ensemble.
-Apt viewers will spot Gene Hackman in the role of Harold, the blind man.
+This is not to diminish Boyle, Leachman, or Kahn, who each do their part to make Young Frankenstein an ensemble.
+Apt viewers will spot Gene Hackman as Harold, the blind man.

 As an aside, Brooks brilliantly pays tribute to Bride of Frankenstein (1934) by giving Elizabeth the same hairstyle.